Aryan-Rajesh-Python/Data_Analyze-Data_Preprocessing_and_Visualization-and-Model_Building-and-Model_Evaluation_Prediction/README.md

 - **Model Evaluation**: Evaluate with metrics like accuracy, F1 score, RMSE, and R².
 - **Hyperparameter Tuning**: Use GridSearchCV and RandomizedSearchCV for optimization.
 - **Visualization**: Display confusion matrix, ROC curve, and classification report.
+- **Predictions**: Input new data as a csv file directly into the application to make real-time predictions using the trained model.